-World Cities from 25 countries, including Deputy Mayors and senior officials from London, New York, Paris and Moscow, will gather in Chengdu this week to meet with the leaders of Chengdu Municipal Government and discuss opportunities to link together and the influence of culture in Belt and Road Initiative.
+World Cities from 25 countries, including Deputy Mayors and senior officials from London, New York, Paris and Moscow, gathered in Chengdu in June 2018 to meet with the leaders of Chengdu Municipal Government and discuss opportunities to link together and the influence of culture in Belt and Road Initiative.

-The city leaders will join their peers of Chengdu and leading figures from the Chengdu creative industries and cultural sector to witness the launch of a new report on the potential of world cities such as Chengdu to develop cultural and creative economy and enhance global trade.
+The city leaders joined their peers of Chengdu and leading figures from the Chengdu creative industries and cultural sector to witness the launch of a new report on the potential of world cities such as Chengdu to develop cultural and creative economy and enhance global trade.

 The Deputy Mayor of Chengdu said, “We are pleased to welcome so many international officials to our city and to share a little bit of Tianfu culture with the world.
 It is rewarding to see that the recent investments by Chengdu into cultural industries such as fashion and design are paying dividend and being recognised in reports such as this.
 It is our vision to contribute to the success of the BRI by developing a cultural dimension to the initiative.”